 Man-to-Man Defense – Point-guard dribble-penetration.

 We prefer to give up outside jump shots, not lay-ups and free-throws.
 It’s important to keep guards from penetrating from the top.
-We want our defender on the point guard to play fairly “straight-up”, and even over-guard the offensive player’s right or left side, depending on which way he/she likes to go.
+We want our defender on the point guard to force him to his off-hand.
+In some cases, we force him away from the stronger, more dominant player on the wing in an effort to keep the ball out of his hands.
 The point defender must work hard and play defense with his/her feet and stay in front of the offensive player, and not just “reach-in” and swipe at the ball.
 We also hedge on ball screens to prevent point-guard dribble penetration.

 Man-to-Man Defense – Defending cutters.